-🚹 Hi Jim,

-Powders can be formulated to approximate the appearance of anodized silver.
+Hi Jim, Powders can be formulated to approximate the appearance of anodized silver.
 It won't be an exact match but will come pretty close.
-This will be a low gloss metallic effect, and recently powder companies have offered them as a specialty product line.

-Depending upon the eventual environment that the coating will be exposed to, you may have to apply a low gloss clearcoat for extra durability because the metallic pigments used to create the effect can oxidize in outdoor conditions.
+This will be a low-gloss metallic effect, and recently powder companies have offered them as a specialty product line.
+Depending upon the eventual environment that the coating will be exposed to, you may have to apply a low-gloss clearcoat for extra durability because the metallic pigments used to create the effect can oxidize in outdoor conditions.
 The clearcoat will seal the surface and provide significantly improved durability.
-If this is for an interior application that won't see much wear and tear, then the clearcoat won't be necessary.
+If this is for an interior application that won't see much wear and tear then the clearcoat won't be necessary.
+Joe Powder Best regards, We build high-performance composite skateboards (bamboo sandwiched between fiberglass/epoxy) and we're looking for 2 things: Hey Joe, 1.
+A non-toxic or low-toxicity sealer for the edges and bottom surface of the board.
+Should be clear or amber.

-Best regards,

-The Global Leader in Powder Coating Technology

-www.gemapowdercoating.com

-I'd Like a Bamboo Sandwich, Please

-Q

-Hey Joe,

-We build high performance composite skateboards (bamboo sandwiched between fiberglass/epoxy) and we're looking for 2 things:

-- 1. A non-toxic or low toxicity sealer for the edges and bottom surface of the board. - 2.
-A non-toxic or low toxicity finish to act as a grip surface on the top of the board.

-It needs to be flexible, durable, and clear or amber.
-We currently use a water-based urethane dispersion for both, with a silica aggregate for the grit surface.
+surface.
 Any help or thoughts would be appreciated.

-Don T. Culver City, CA

-Hey Don,

-Powder coatings, which are non-toxic by their nature, can be applied to composites.
+- 2. A non-toxic or low-toxicity finish to act as a grip surface on the top of the board. - It needs to be flexible, durable and clear or amber.
+We currently use a waterbased urethane dispersion for both, with a silica aggregate for the grit Don Tashman Culver City, CA Powder coatings, which are non-toxic by their nature, can be applied to composites.
 A number of issues need to be considered with this process.
 The composite board probably does not have sufficient conductivity to electrostatically spray powder onto its surface.
-Therefore, a conductive preparation will have to be applied to the board prior to powder coating.
-I can provide you with a few options if you wish.
+Therefore a conductive preparation will have to be applied to the board prior to powder coating.
+I can provide you with a few Hey Don, options if you wish.
 The next issue is identifying a powder coating that can be applied and cured at temperatures low enough to avoid distorting the board or causing volatiles to evolve from the composite.
-Some low-temperature powders can be cured around 250 degrees Fahrenheit for around 20 to 30 minutes.
-If your composite remains intact under this condition, then I would pursue this option.

-If 250 degrees Fahrenheit is too high, then you can consider using UV-curable powder coatings.
-This technology allows you to process powder coatings in the range of 200 to 250 degrees Fahrenheit.
-Using these products will require a low temperature melt phase followed by exposing the warm powder surface to intense UV energy.
+Some lowtemperature powders can be cured around 250 °F for around 20 to 30 minutes.
+If your composite remains intact under this condition then I would pursue this option.
+If 250 °F is too high, then you can consider using UV-curable powder coatings.
+This technology allows you to process powder coatings in the range of 200 to 250 °F. Using these products will require a lowtemperature melt phase followed by exposing the warm powder surface to intense UV energy.
 The UV is generated by specially designed lamps that are commercially available.
 The advantage of the UV process is much lower operating temperatures and a much shorter curing cycle.
-The melt phase typically takes one to five minutes and the UV step requires a couple seconds.
-Both the lowtemperature cure powder and UV-cure material can be formulated in clear or amber appearance.
+The melt phase typically takes 1 to 5 minutes, and the UV step requires a couple of seconds.
+Both the lowtemperature-cure powder and UV-cure material can be formulated in clear or amber appearance.
 A grip surface can also be formulated using silica or other inert material.

-Good luck.

-A Screwy Situation

-Dear Joe,

-I want to color the heads of stainless steel 18-8 screws, as well as nuts, white and have them last in an exterior environment.
-Can you recommend a process, and a resin or stain?

-Thanks,

-Ron J. Sparta, WI

-Dear Ron.

-You can powder coat these; however, I would offer these guidelines:
+Good luck, Joe Powder and have them last in an exterior environment.
+Can you recommend a process/resin or stain?
+Dear Joe, Thanks, Ron Jaworski Sparta, WI I want to color the heads of stainless steel 18-8 screws as well as nuts white, Dear Ron, You can powder coat these, however I would offer these guidelines: • Be careful not to coat the threads.
+You will need some kind of masking scheme, or alternately you can blow excess powder off with a gentle puff of compressed air.